Oxford Bibliographies Update Program

 Editor in Chief

-Bruce Gustafson is the Charles A. Dana Professor of Music at Franklin & Marshall College, where he teaches courses in music history and culture as well as harpsichord.
+Bruce Gustafson is the Charles A. Dana Professor of Music, emeritus, at Franklin & Marshall College, where he taught courses in music history and culture as well as harpsichord.
 He has gained international recognition for his writings in the field of French harpsichord music, and his book French Harpsichord Music in the 17th Century is considered the standard reference work in its field.
-He is a past President of the Society for Seventeenth-Century Music and past Editor-in-Chief for the Journal of Seventeenth-Century Music.
+He is a past President and Honorary Member of the Society for Seventeenth-Century Music and past Editor-in-Chief for the Journal of Seventeenth-Century Music.
 He has also been a frequent recitalist as harpsichordist or organist.
 He received his B.A. from Kalamazoo College, a Master of Music in organ performance from the University of Oklahoma, and a Ph.D. in musicology at the University of Michigan.

 FOUNDING EDITORIAL BOARD

 The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Music, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
 Nominations are now being accepted.